TCNCoalition/TCN/README.md

 tcn_i ← H_tcn(le_u16(i) || tck_i),
 ```
 where `H_tcn` is a domain-separated hash function with 128 bits of output.

+As noted below, it is important that changing of TCNs and therefore the TCK
+ratchet is synchronized with MAC rotation at the Bluetooth layer as much as
+possible to make local linkability attacks as hard as possible.

 **Diagram**.
 The key derivation process is illustrated in the following
 diagram: